Skip to content

 $ axint init my-intent

-Creates axint.json, an intent file, and a README.
-Zero decisions.
+Creates axint.json, a starter intent file, and a README.
+Zero decisions to make first.

 2. 02